emiliobool/ThemeX/_pages/home.md

 Shopify doesn't offer any way to update themes yet, and while ThemeX is meant to be updateable there are a few points to consider:

-1. We need an API key setup with theme privileges in order to be able to update the theme for you.
+1. We need a private App API key setup with **theme** privileges in order to be able to update the theme for you.
 (You only need to provide this once)
 2. Any Changes made directly to the theme files will be overwritten once updated.

 For those reasons we do not update any themes without prior request.
-Using the [hooks](#hooks) Feature is the best way to preserve changes since those files will never be replaced by updates.
+Using the [hooks](#hooks) feature is the best way to preserve changes.
+{: .notice--info}

 ## Setup

 ## Hooks
+Hooks are files included in certain parts of the theme.
+Their purpose is to insert or replace current parts of the theme.

+**Examples:**

+> To replace the cart button you would add a file called:
+> `snippets/hook-product-replace-cart-button.liquid`
+>
+> If you wanted to include something after the cart you would create:
+> `snippets/hook-product-after-cart-button.liquid`

+For a full list of hooks available click here

 ## Variables (Metadata)